platformsh/cli/README.md

 hash -r && ls -l $(which platform)
 ```

 You should see a path that involves homebrew, `/opt/homebrew/bin/platform` on an Apple Silicon Mac (M1/M2), `/usr/local/bin/platform` on an Intel Mac, `/home/linuxbrew/.linuxbrew/bin/platform` on Linux.
-If you don't see that, then delete the target that you are seeing with `sudo rm $(which platform) && hash -r` and then you should see the correct `platform` tool in `which platform`.
+If you don't see that, then delete the target that you are seeing with `sudo rm "$(which platform)" && hash -r` and then you should see the correct `platform` tool in `which platform`.

 ### Scoop